cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 To create this figure, four files are needed to be copied into the scenario folder `\UK_Digital_Twin\outputs\MAPBOX_files\SMR_FossilPlant_output\29bus_LCOE_60£\weather_WBSB\weight_0.25\carbonTax_0\`.

+If the subfigure you are going to generate corresponds to a scenario with 0 SMR, follow step 4.2.
+If the subfigure you are going to generate corresponds to a scenario with SMR>0, follow step 4.3.

+- 4.2 How to generate a subfigure of figure 5 with 0 SMR.
 - 4.2.1 The first file is the GeoJSON for the operational fossil fired plants including the power plants fueled by coal, oil and natural gas.
 Go to the folder `\UK_Digital_Twin\outputs\smr_replacement_fig\fossilFuelPowerPlantGEOJSON\<YYYYMMDD-hhmm>\` and find the file `fossilFuelPowerPlantGeoJSON_(SMR_0_CarbonTax_0_weatherCondition_WBSB_weight_0.25).geojson` then copy it to the scenario folder `\UK_Digital_Twin\outputs\MAPBOX_files\SMR_FossilPlant_output\29bus_LCOE_60£\weather_WBSB\weight_0.25\carbonTax_0\`.

 - 4.2.2 The next is to copy the file `TotalOutputForRegionalArea_(SMR_0_CarbonTax_0_weatherCondition_WBSB_weight_0.25).geojson` from the folder `\UK_Digital_Twin\outputs\smr_replacement_fig\regionalOutputJSONFiles\<YYYYMMDD-hhmm>\29\` to the scenario folder `\UK_Digital_Twin\outputs\MAPBOX_files\SMR_FossilPlant_output\29bus_LCOE_60£\weather_WBSB\weight_0.25\carbonTax_0\`.